Tokenizer

 Parameters

-iterator (
+iterator (Iterator

-, optional) β The total number of sequences in the iterator.
+, optional) — The total number of sequences in the iterator.
 This is used to provide meaningful progress tracking

 Train the Tokenizer using the provided iterator.